 In order to make a fundamental change in how they provide support, businesses must bring about a cultural change at every level of their organization.
 After all, companies known for exemplary call center customer service are not lauded for their key performance indicators (KPIs); they are lauded for the way they make their customers feel.
 What steps can companies take to promote and foster a customer-centric culture?
 The answer is: through empathy.

 Please wait while we validate your privacy settings.

 Empathy plays a key role in call center customer service.

 Empathy is the ability to share or understand the feelings of others.
 It’s an essential element of everyday relationships and can be equally powerful when it comes to company-customer relationships.

 What does it mean for a company to show empathy to its customers?
 On the most basic level, companies demonstrate empathy by thoughtfully shaping the customer experience.
 Customers should be treated like individuals, rather than sources of revenue, on every step of their journey.

-Successful companies invest in promoting empathy because truly meaningful customer experiences spring from empathy.
+Successful companies invest in promoting empathy because they recognize truly meaningful customer experiences spring from empathy.
 Without it, there can be no genuine customer service and your company will essentially just be “faking it” (and your customers will be able to tell).

 You might like to think so, but I would challenge you to consider how many customer service interactions you’ve personally experienced where you felt like the agent really connected with you.
 It’s probably not all that many.